FTC-Evolution/27402-2025-2026/README.md

 ---

 ## Overview
 The FTC TeamCode for team 27402 is the code that controls our robot.
-It contains all Teleops and Autonomous modes.
+It contains all Teleop and Autonomous modes.
+It is class defined, versatile, and modular.

 ### Key Features

-- ❓ **Hmm..** - That's a great question
+- 🔋 **Batteries included** - Support for LEDs, Driver hubs and multiple motors
-- 📈 **MeepMeep** - the MeepMeep robot simulation tool, is already built-in with the Decode field
+- 📈 **MeepMeep Support** - The MeepMeep robot simulation tool, is already built-in with the Decode field
 - 🤖 **Autonomous** - Autonomous modes built in into classes, the classes are already separated by default
 - 👽 **Ergonomic** - Teleop mode that is easy to understand and use
-- 🤡 **NOT Modular** - This is **NOT** modular yet!
+- ⚙ **Modular** - There is a very modular structure of classes and integrations

 ## Dependencies